L3on30/workshop0/content/_index.md

 - **Familiarity with Git** and a **[GitHub account](https://github.com/)**.

 #### Application Architecture
-The architecture of this application includes several AWS services, such as **AWS Amplify**,  **AWS Lambda**, and **Amazon Bedrock**.
+The architecture of this application includes several AWS services, such as **AWS Amplify**,  **AWS Lambda**, **AWS AppSync** and **Amazon Bedrock**.
 The following diagram provides a visual representation of how these services are connected.
 Throughout the workshop, participants will learn about each service in detail and find additional resources to help them gain proficiency.

 ![Image](/images/AWS-workshop0.drawio.png?width=30pc)